openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

 #.
 Course development on edx.org, a period when engagement levels were low in
    all three categories.

 #.
-The beginning of the beta test, when a slight increase in all of the
+Beta testing, when a slight increase in all of the engagement categories can
-   engagement categories can be detected.
+   be detected, and ongoing course development.

 #.
 The course start date, when the number of active students increased
    significantly.